cliffordp/cliff-wp-plugin-boilerplate/README.md

 * `cliff-wp-plugin-boilerplate/src/core` - plugin core to register hooks, load files etc
 * `cliff-wp-plugin-boilerplate/src/customizer` - WordPress Customizer functionality
 * `cliff-wp-plugin-boilerplate/src/frontend` - public-facing functionality
-* `cliff-wp-plugin-boilerplate/src/libraries` - third-party libraries that the plugin uses (like a Composer `vendor` directory but for stuff that isn't able to be installed via Composer)

 ### PHP Version